cferdinandi/houdini/README.md

 - Switch the `.active` to `.is-expanded` for content you want expanded by default.
 - Accordions should use a semantic heading/content relational structure instead of anchor links.
 - Instantiate Houdini with `new Houdini()` instead of `houdini.init()`.
+- Move any callbacks to custom event listeners.